Minimal ZIP file – part I

 File format

-For a little background, these are the parts of a ZIP-file:
+For a little background, these are the parts of a ZIP-file with two files:

-The individual parts contain things like file names, sizes, and CRCs.
+The individual parts contain things like file names, file sizes, checksums and compressed data.

 Source code

-The source code is 100 lines and follows said file layout.
-Readability was the main goal.
+The entire source code is 100 lines.
+Readability is the main goal.

 The proof is in the pudding